Existence of expanders of the harmonic map flow: Introduction

 \section{Introduction}

-In this paper, we consider the Cauchy problem for the harmonic map flow of maps $(u(t))_{t\geq 0}$ from $\R^n$, $n\geq 3$ to a closed smooth Riemannian manifold $(N,g)$ isometrically embedded in some Euclidean space $\R^m$, $m\geq 2$.
+In this paper, we consider the Cauchy problem for the harmonic map flow of maps $(u(t))_{t\geq 0}$ from $\R^n$, $n\geq 3$ to a closed smooth Riemannian manifold $(N^{m-1},g)$ isometrically embedded as a hypersurface in some Euclidean space $\R^m$, $m\geq 2$.
 More precisely, we study the parabolic system

-for a given map $u_0:\mathbb{R}^n\rightarrow N$, where $A(u)(\cdot,\cdot):T_uN\times T_uN\rightarrow (T_uN)^{\perp}$ denotes the second fundamental form of the embedding $N \hookrightarrow \R^n$ evaluated at $u$.
+for a given map $u_0:\mathbb{R}^n\rightarrow N$, where $A(u)(\cdot,\cdot):T_uN\times T_uN\rightarrow (T_uN)^{\perp}$ denotes the second fundamental form of the embedding $N^{m-1} \hookrightarrow \R^{m}$ evaluated at $u$.
 Note that the equation (\ref{eq-HMP}) is equivalent to $\partial_tu-\Delta u\perp T_uN$ for a family of maps $(u(t))_{t\geq0}$ which map into $N$.
 Recall that this evolution equation is invariant under the scaling

 If $u_0$ is invariant under the above scaling, i.e. if $u_0$ is $0$-homogeneous, solutions of the harmonic map flow which are invariant under scaling are potentially well-suited for smoothing out $u_0$ instantaneously.
 Such solutions are called expanding solutions or expanders.
 In this setting, it turns out that (\ref{eq-HMP}) is equivalent to a static equation, i.e. that it does not depend on time anymore.
 Indeed, if $u$ is an expanding solution in the previous sense then the map $U(x):=u(x,1)$ for $x\in \mathbb{R}^n$, satisfies the elliptic system